LeiRui/line-density-rust/Readme.md

 target/release/line-density 1 100 400
 ```

-This command plot the line chart of one time series containing `100*400` points on a `400*400` canvas, using raw data points and M4 representation points to output `output-i1-k100-w400-h400-ufalse-dfalse.png` and `output-i1-k100-w400-h400-ufalse-dtrue.png`, respectively.
+This command plots the line chart of one time series containing `100*400` points on a `400*400` canvas, using raw data points and M4 representation points to output `output-i1-k100-w400-h400-ufalse-dfalse.png` and `output-i1-k100-w400-h400-ufalse-dtrue.png`, respectively.

 ## Compute DSSIM

-We compute DSSIM=1-(1-SSIM)/2, the same definition used in the experiments by Jugel et al.
+We use the definition DSSIM=1-(1-SSIM)/2, the same as used in the experiments by Jugel et al.

 ```
 python3 run-DSSIM.py
 ```

-This command compute the DSSIM of the output two pngs in the previous step.
+This command computes the DSSIM of the two output pngs in the previous plot step.

 The result DSSIM equals 1, meaning that M4 can achieve pixel-perfectness when using the [drawing tool that support Bresenham's line drawing algorithm](https://docs.rs/imageproc/latest/imageproc/drawing/fn.draw_line_segment_mut.html).